The Advanced Certificate

 Entry Requirements and course requisites

 This course is for general practitioners only.
-Participants must have completed the Professional Certificate
+Participants must have completed the Professional Certificate of Skin Cancer Medicine (or a qualification deemed equivalent).

 The theory and practical sessions cover: